Differences Between PHP and Residential Inpatient Treatment

 • A partial hospitalization program or PHP like ours offers the same intensity in treatment, but patients spend their extra time in a more home-like environment.

-We, too, offer a multidisciplinary group of clinicians that render therapeutic services, including group and individual therapy, medical and psychiatric consultations as appropriate, medication-assisted therapies, and more.
+We, too, offer a multidisciplinary group of clinicians that render therapeutic services, including group therapy and individual therapy, medical and psychiatric consultations as appropriate, medication-assisted therapies, and more.

 How Do We Decide on the Level of Care